-In the quantitative SEM-EDS microanalysis of ultrathin fragments and objects of interest in cultural heritage and archaeology the volume of the electron scattering could approach the ultrathin fragment sizes.
-The present study showed that in these cases the interplay between the experimental settings, operational parameters and ultrathin fragment sizes can bring to multiple and complex effects that strongly affect the intensity of the detected X-rays and hence the exact quantification.
-Several potential error sources can affect the quantitative SEM-EDS X-ray microanalysis of ultrathin samples, such as glass fragments and metal layers, which may have negative consequences on indirect outcomes (e.g., artefacts dating, historical record, geographical origin and geological setting).
-The simulations results evidenced that the quantification errors may be affected by the sample size and chemical composition, the energy of the electron beam and several other experimental settings, with a specific trend for each analysed element.
-For this reason, in the presence of ultrathin fragments it is suggested to adopt Monte Carlo simulations for identifying the potential error sources and device the experimental settings necessary to improve and optimize the precision and the accuracy of the quantitative microanalysis of this kind of material.
+In the quantitative SEM-EDS microanalysis of ultrathin fragments and objects of interest in cultural heritage and archaeology, the volume of electron scattering can be used with ultrathin fragment sizes.
+The present study showed that, in these cases, the interplay between the experimental settings, operational parameters and ultrathin fragment sizes can produce multiple and complex effects that strongly impact the intensity of the detected X-rays and, hence, the exact quantification.
+Several potential error sources can affect the quantitative SEM-EDS X-ray microanalysis of ultrathin samples, such as glass fragments and metal layers, which may have negative consequences on indirect outcomes (e.g. artefact dating, historical records, geographical origin and geological setting).
+The simulation results demonstrated that quantification errors may be affected by sample size, chemical composition, the energy of the electron beam and several other experimental settings, with a specific trend for each analysed element.
+For this reason, for ultrathin fragments, Monte Carlo simulations should be adopted to identify potential error sources and devise the experimental settings necessary to improve and optimise the precision and accuracy of the quantitative microanalysis of this kind of material.

 References

-A. Calia, M. Lettieri, G. Quarta, Cultural heritage study: Microdestructive techniques for detection of clay minerals on the surface of historic buildings, Appl.
+A. Calia, M. Lettieri, G. Quarta, Cultural heritage study: microdestructive techniques for detection of clay minerals on the surface of historic buildings, Appl.
 Clay Sci.
 53 (2011) pp. 525-531.

-D. Moro, G. Ulian, G. Valdrè, 3D meso-nanostructures in cleaved and nanolithographed Mg-Al-hydroxysilicate (clinochlore): Topology, crystal-chemistry, and surface properties.
-Appl.
+D. Moro, G. Ulian, G. Valdrè, 3D meso-nanostructures in cleaved and nanolithographed Mg-Al-hydroxysilicate (clinochlore): topology, crystal-chemistry, and surface properties, Appl.
 Clay Sci.
 169 (2019) pp. 74-80.

-I. Angelini, Y. Asscher, M. Secco, M. Parisatto, G. Artioli, The pigments of the frigidarium in the Sarno Baths, Pompeii: Identification, stratigraphy and weathering, J. Cult.
+I. Angelini, Y. Asscher, M. Secco, M. Parisatto, G. Artioli, The pigments of the frigidarium in the Sarno Baths, Pompeii: identification, stratigraphy and weathering, J. Cult.
 Herit.
 40 (2019) pp. 309-316.

-D. Moro, G. Ulian, G. Valdrè, Nanoscale cross-correlated AFM, Kelvin probe, elastic modulus and quantum mechanics investigation of clay mineral surfaces: The case of chlorite, Appl.
+D. Moro, G. Ulian, G. Valdrè, Nanoscale cross-correlated AFM, Kelvin probe, elastic modulus and quantum mechanics investigation of clay mineral surfaces: the case of chlorite, Appl.
 Clay Sci.
-131 (2016) pp. 175-81.
+131 (2016) pp. 175-181.

 G. Ulian, D. Moro, G. Valdrè, Probing the interaction of (001) carbonated hydroxylapatite surfaces with water: a density functional investigation, Micro & Nano Lett.
 13 (2018) pp. 4-8.